alfonsof/azure-java-examples/azureblobstoragecreate/README.md

-# Azure Blob Storage Create Java example
+# Azure Blob Storage Create Container Java example

 This folder contains a Java application example that create a Blob storage container on Microsoft Azure.